ciel-lang/CIEL/README.md

 This creates the `ciel-core` Lisp image.

-## Use the core image
+## How to use the core image

-You need a Lisp implementation, but you don't need Quicklisp.

-Build a *core image* for your lisp with all CIEL's dependencies as seen above, and use it like this:
+Build a *core image* for your lisp with all CIEL's dependencies as seen above, and load it at startup like this:

     sbcl --core ciel-core --eval '(in-package :ciel-user)'